wabkur/AirBnB_clone/web_static/README.md

-HTML page that displays a header and footer by using CSS files
+HTML page that displays a header, footer and a filters box with a search button